 The model does not include expenses incurred during parliamentary association business, which are disclosed by the House of Commons.
 A link is available in the Committees / International and Interparliamentary Affairs (IIA) tab.

-Senators’ Proactive Disclosure Expenditures Report
+Senators’ Public Disclosure Expenditures Report

 Parliament, through the Parliament of Canada Act and appropriation acts, provides resources to the Senate.
 The Senate allocates resources to senators — such as office space, furnishings and equipment — and gives senators budgets so they can employ staff, hire contractors and purchase office supplies.
 The Senate also reimburses senators for travel, accommodation and other related approved expenses incurred while carrying out their parliamentary functions.